 In 2016, MAFRA announced a plan called "2016 Promotion of Science and Technology for Agriculture, Forestry and Food."
 According to the plan, MAFRA will invest in R&D in seven selected areas, which include value-added agri-bio resources.
 MAFRA plans to invest 111 billion Korean won (approx. 110 million US dollars) for R&D in agri-bio resources.
-It will cover production of pigs producing bioorgans, production of special purpose dogs using cloning technology (detection dogs), and stem cell production technology, among others.
+It will cover production of pigs producing bio-organs, production of special purpose dogs using cloning technology (detection dogs), and stem cell production technology, among others.

-In 2010, MIFAFF (currently MAFRA) announced its overall plan for future growth engines for the life science industry in Korea.
+In 2010, MIFAFF (now MAFRA) announced its overall plan for future growth engines for the life science industry in Korea.
 Biomedicine is one of the areas where considerable resources are being invested.
 RDA's 10 year Next Generation Bio-Green 21 Project launched on May 19, 2011, also focuses on development of biomedicines and bio-organs as one of the three top sectors.

 The National Institute of Animal Science (NIAS) of RDA is focusing on the development of new bio materials using biotechnology such as bio-organs, securing diversity of animal genetic resources, developing high value added livestock products, and developing renewable energy using livestock resources, with the goal of becoming a "world G7 livestock technology country."
 NIAS is conducting research to develop 24 different traits in two animals: 17 traits in swine and 7 traits in chicken.
 These traits are designed to produce high value protein and antivirus materials, swine producing material that can treat anemia, hemophilia, thrombus and chickens producing eggs with lactoferrin and antioxidant substances.
 NIAS produced two transformed mini pigs that can be used to produce bio-organs.
 In 2012, RDA succeeded in transplanting a heart and a kidney from a transformed mini pig into a monkey.
 As follow up research in 2014, RDA succeeded in transplanting a heart from a transformed pig called GalT KO+MCP with genes inhibiting hyperacular rejection and acute vascular rejection into a monkey.
 In 2013, a team of professors from multiple Korean and U.S. universities announced that they succeeded in the production of a cloned mini pig named "GI Blue" whose gene that causes acute immune rejection response was removed.
+In 2017, RDA produced a GT-MCP/-MCP/iGb3S-/- knock out transgenic pig that reduces acute immune rejection response.
 This is another step toward the development of bio-organs and organ plantation in different species.

 RDA is also conducting research to develop four different traits using silk worm.
 Traits under development will enable production of silk in various natural colors, immune peptides that replace antibiotics in animal feed, and medicine for humans.
-Despite significant effort, however, all this research remains in the development stage, still short of even the risk assessment stage.
-As for cloning, NIAS supplied 48 cloned special purpose dogs such as detection or sniffer dogs to other agencies in Korea.
+In August 2018, RDA announced that they developed "Fluorescent silk" using a transgenic silk worm.
+RDA plans to continue additional research to use fluorescent silk in bio sensors, functional fabric, materials for semi-conductors, etc. As for cloning, NIAS supplied 48 cloned special purpose dogs such as detection or sniffer dogs to other agencies in Korea.
 Currently, RDA does not have any plan to develop genetically-engineered or cloned animals for food use.